logoFRIDA

 => kinematics of individual RGB stars => accurate determination of galaxy potential.

-Spitzer view of Andromeda reveals a spiral network of dust filaments at 24 micron in the disk.
+The figure shows the Spitzer view of Andromeda at 24 micron.
+The image reveals a spiral network of dust filaments across the disk.
 FRIDA will be able to see through this dust to explore the dynamic of multutud of proto star clusters forming behind this dust.
-FRIDA will attain a resolution 25 times superior than Spitzer, 1.6 superior than JWST.
-It will resolve Androemda at 1/10 of parsec in J-band, at 1/6 of parsec in K-band.
+FRIDA will attain a resolution 25 times superior than Spitzer, andd almost factor 2 superior than JWST.
+It will resolve Andromeda at a tenth of parsec in the J-band, and at a sixth of parsec in the K-band.

 The figure shows a synthetic color-magnitude diagram (CMD) generated for a stellar population located at M31's distance (Marin-Franch, 2007).
-It can be seen that the tip of the RGB is brighter then K=18.
+It can be seen that the tip of the RGB stars in Andromeda is brighter than K=18 and therefore these stars are easily accesible for FRIDA IFU spectroscopy.

 Top